German high-speed rail link to London delayed further

 The state-owned rail operator said on Thursday its three-times daily service, which promises to bring passengers the 640 kilometres from London to Frankfurt in about five hours, would not be in place before 2016.
 It had originally hoped to start running trains on the route for 2013.

-Deutsche Bahn was initially due to receive 16 ICE trains worth a total of about 500 million euros and made by German engineering group Siemens (SIEGn.DE) in late 2011.
+Deutsche Bahn was initially due to receive 16 ICE trains worth a total of about 500 million euros ($641 million) and made by German engineering group Siemens in late 2011.

 But technical problems have led to delays, and Siemens said on Wednesday it was now pushing back the delivery date beyond early December.